luciangreen/listprologinterpreter/LPI_docs.md

 * Grammars may be recursive (see test 9 in <a href="https://github.com/luciangreen/listprologinterpreter/blob/master/lpiverify4.pl">lpiverify4.pl</a>), i.e. they may repeat until triggering the base case.

 * Grammars may have extra arguments, placed after the other arguments.
-The entry and exit string arguments are only used outside the grammar, and can be accessed, e.g.:
+The entry and exit string arguments are only used outside the grammar, and can be accessed, e.g. `b` in:
 ```
 		  [[n,lookahead],[[v,a],[v,a],[v,b]],":-",
 		  [[[n,stringconcat],[[v,b],[v,d],[v,a]]]]]